UrbanInstitute/sedtR/README.md

 )
 #> getting output file
 ```

+A resource can be a path or URL for an existing delimited (`csv` or
+`tsv`) file with coordinate columns, a spatial data file that can be
+read with `sf::read_sf()`, a `sf` object, or a URL for a FeatureLayer.
+Any input spatial data file or object *must* use POINT geometry.

 `call_sedt_api()` returns a list object that contains a `sf` object
 storing the geographic disparity scores: